itssamuelrowe/binarystars/content/variables-values-and-data-types/working-with-strings.md

-In this lecture, you will learn the basics of strings.
+In this section, you will learn the basics of strings.

 A string is a sequence of characters.
 String literals are enclosed in double quotes (`"`).